mtwebb/docs/src/pages/tutorials/basic/1-prototyping.md

   await I.highlight('.face')
 </screenshot>

 Click on the front face to start customizing it.
+Let's add an image to this card.

-You'll notice that the card already has some layout elements (a colored rectangle and a text field).
+> You'll notice that the card already has some layout elements (a colored rectangle and a text field).
 The text field has a **Title** property inside it.
-Don't worry about it for now.

-Let's add an image to this card.
+A [property](/concepts) is a piece of data that you can attach to a component.
+In this case, the default card component comes with a **Title** property that is just a piece of text.
+You'll see later why this is useful.

 <Carousel play={false}>
   <screenshot of="#workspace">